 Topics treated include Cardan's formula for the solution of the cubic, irreducible polynomials, field extensions, splitting fields, Galois groups, the fundamental theorem of Galois theory, and the solvability of equations by radicals.

 - Exams: There will be a midterm exam and a comprehensive final exam.
-The midterm exam takes place on Friday, October 18 during regular class time in our usual classroom.
-The final exam takes place during the examination period from December 4 to December 13 at a time and in a room determined by the registrar's office.
+The midterm exam takes place on Friday, October 18, during regular class time in our usual classroom.
+The final exam takes place on Monday, December 9, from 9:00 am to 12:00 m in our usual classroom.

 - Homework: Beginning Monday of the third week, a weekly exercise sheet will be handed out.
 This has to be submitted in class on the following Monday.
 There will be no exercise sheet during the week of the midterm exam and no exercise sheets during the last two weeks of the semester.
 In addition, a reading assignment from the textbook will be given in every lecture.

 - Writing assignments: To distinguish the graduate course from the undergraduate course, the graduate course will have two additional writing assignments, one on separability and one on the existence of an algebraic closure.
 They should be written as an essay of about five to ten pages.

 The precise description of the first writing assignment will be given out on Monday, October 21, and the precise description of the second writing assignment will be given out on Friday, November 15.